 But there’s a greater refuge yet: ‘There is a river, the streams of which make the city of God glad, the holy place of the tents of the Most High.
 God is in her midst’.
 The original author, and singers of this Psalm, would have had in mind their Jerusalem.
 But this psalm is also prophetic.
 It’s about our eternal refuge – the New Jerusalem.

-Joel picks up this theme in his prophesy of the final judgement, ‘the heavens and the earth will shake; but Yahweh will be a refuge to his people… you will know that I am Yahweh, your God, dwelling in Zion, my holy mountain.
-Then Jerusalem will be holy… and a fountain will come forth from the house of Yahweh, and will water the valley’(Joel 3:16-18).
-Ezekiel uses similar imagery in his vision of the New Jerusalem, ‘waters issued out from under the threshold of the house eastward… on the bank of the river were very many trees on the one side and on the other.’(Ezekiel 47:1&7) But this prophetic thread finds its fullest expression in John’s Revelation, ‘I saw a new heaven and a new earth… I saw the holy city, New Jerusalem… I heard a loud voice out of heaven saying, “Behold, God’s dwelling is with people, and he will dwell with them, and they will be his people, and God himself will be with them as their God… He showed me a river of water of life, clear as crystal, proceeding out if the throne of God and of the Lamb, in the middle of its street.
+Joel picks up this theme in his prophecy of the final judgement, ‘“the heavens and the earth will shake; but Yahweh will be a refuge to His people… you will know that I am Yahweh, your God, dwelling in Zion, my holy mountain.
+Then Jerusalem will be holy… and a fountain will flow out from Yahweh’s house, and will water the valley”’(Joel 3:16-18).
+Ezekiel uses similar imagery in his vision of the New Jerusalem, ‘waters flowed out from under the threshold of the house eastward… on the bank of the river were very many trees on the one side and on the other’(Ezekiel 47:1&7).
+But this prophetic thread finds its fullest expression in John’s Revelation, ‘I saw a new heaven and a new earth… I saw the holy city, New Jerusalem… I heard a loud voice out of heaven saying, “Behold, God’s dwelling is with people, and He will dwell with them, and they will be His people, and God Himself will be with them as their God”… He showed me a river of water of life, clear as crystal, proceeding out of the throne of God and of the Lamb, in the middle of its street.
 On this side of the river and on that was the tree of life’(Revelation 21:1-3&22:1-2).